-The programme consists of fourteen online sessions, each expected to take at least four to six weeks to implement in classrooms.
+The programme consists of twelve online sessions, each expected to take at least four to six weeks to implement in classrooms.

 The programme includes a resource guide Strategic issues and coaching notes for senior leaders and team leaders on how the sessions might be used making best use of the following materials.